UniversalDevicesInc/html-node-views/README.md

 # JavaScript publishMessage Function
-This function sends messages from UD Mobile.
+This function sends messages to UD Mobile.
 The message parameter "jsonString" is JSON as string.
-This function holds commands to send to both iOS and Android.
+This function holds commands to send messages to both iOS and Android.
 There may be a web function in the future.
 ```
  function publishMessage(jsonString) {
     console.log('publishMessage');